Preparation and practice are the keys to effectively answering competency-based interview questions.

 “As project manager, I had to submit a report by a certain deadline or we wouldn't be eligible for new funding.
 However, details from key stakeholders were missing, and the person who signed off the report was out of the office.
 I flagged areas with missing information, and described to my colleagues the implications of not receiving this data in time.
 In a call with the person who approved the report, I ran through the updates and got a sign-off.
 I was able to submit the report on time, we received the funding, and the entire department was praised.”

-One final thought: Stay focused on the competencies of the job you're interviewing for and tailor your examples accordingly.
+One final thought: Stay focused on the key competencies of the job you're interviewing for interviewing for and provide specific examples accordingly.
 Don't simply describe your usual role or actions.

 Not sure where to start your interview prep?
 Our interview coaches can help.